satoshipay/docker-stellar-core/README.md

 The container can be fully configured via environment variables, see below.

-There is also an [example Docker Compose config](docker-compose.example.yml) – just run `docker-compose -f docker-compose.example.yml` to get a functional node.
+There is also an [example Docker Compose config](docker-compose.example.yml) – just run `docker-compose -f docker-compose.example.yml up` to get a functional node.
 **Make sure to use a new `NODE_SEED` if you intend to run this in production!**

 ### Create node seed